FilteredPush/event_date_qc/README.md

 An executable jar will be produced in /event_date_qc-{version}-{gitcommit}-executable.jar.
 This jar is not installed in the local maven repository or deployed to maven central with maven install or maven deploy.

-# Quick Start: Find verbatim dates that can't be parsed.
+# Quick Start for local: Find verbatim dates that can't be parsed.

 Checkout and run mvn package, then execute jar file, e.g. with: